-For purposes of the means test, you current monthly income (CMI) is the average monthly income you received from all sources that was derived during the six-month period that ends on the last day of the month preceding your filing date.
+For purposes of the means test, your current monthly income (CMI) is the average monthly income you receive from all sources during the full six-month period preceding your filing date.
+For instance, if you plan to file your bankruptcy paperwork on November 20, 20xx, you’d include all income received starting May 1, 20xx, and continuing through October 31, 20xx.

 You must include all of your income, whether it is taxed or not, except the following: